 There are three big traditional central city festivals on this weekend

-Just up the road from the Sanno Festival in Yotsuya/Suga is the Yotsuya-Suga Shrine Festival (link in Japanese).
+Just up the road from the Sanno Festival in Yotsuya/Suga is the Yotsuya-Suga Shrine Festival.
 The shrine, which dates from the establishment of Edo, There will be lots of stalls selling your typical festival food on both Saturday and Sunday while the main procession with mikoshi (shoulder borne portable shrines) will take place on Saturday.
 The shrine is about a 10 minute walk from Yotsuya Station.

 Another well know festival with more of a shitamachi flavour is the Torigoe Shrine festival happens on both days this weekend.
 It includes a rowdy procession with the carrying of mikoshi.
 Closest stations (all within close walking distance) are Asakusa Bashi, Okachimachi and Kuramae.